-Along with GRESB, Forest City reports to the Global Reporting Initiative (GRI) and Carbon Disclosure Project (CDP) — GRI as it helps communicate to both internal and external stakeholders, and CDP to answer requests from specific investors.
+Along with GRESB, Forest City reports to the Global Reporting Initiative (GRI) and Carbon Disclosure Project (CDP) — GRI as it helps communicate to both internal and external stakeholders, and CDP answers requests from specific investors.

 But why does the company use GRESB assessments?

 Well, reporting in general is useful to measure against peers and find areas for improvement within a portfolio.
-Forest City also operates in seven markets in the U.S. that have municipal- or state-level sustainability, energy disclosure and/or climate action plans that include requirements for local companies.
-And four of these markets have a focus on how buildings account toward emission reduction goals.
+Forest City also operates in seven markets in the U.S. that have municipal- or state-level sustainability, energy disclosure, and/or climate action plans that include requirements for local companies.
+And four of these markets focus on how buildings account for emission reduction goals.

 Most importantly for Forest City, shareholders and tenants were asking for ESG information.
 Many were looking to measure their own performance or carbon footprint, and it was imperative that Forest City provide a full picture of all related real estate assets.